top of page

 Engaging with friends, family, a therapist, or a support group can:

-Reduce feelings of isolation – When we talk about our worries, we realize that others have similar struggles, which can lessen feelings of loneliness.
+• Reduce feelings of isolation: When we rumble with our worries out loud, we realize others have similar struggles, which can lessen the heavy weight of loneliness.

-Help us gain perspective – Anxiety often distorts our thinking.
-Talking to someone we trust can help us see things more clearly.
+• Help us gain perspective: Anxiety often distorts our thinking.
+Talking to someone we trust can help us see things more clearly and challenge the stories we’re telling ourselves.

-Encourage emotional regulation – Verbalizing emotions activates the brain’s processing centers, which can help calm the nervous system.
+• Encourage emotional regulation: Verbalizing emotions activates the brain’s processing centers, which can help calm the nervous system and move us out of "fight or flight".

 Talking About Your Feelings: A Path to Relief

 Many people hesitate to share their anxious thoughts, fearing judgment or burdening others.
-However, expressing emotions is not a sign of weakness—it’s a fundamental part of emotional well-being.
+However, vulnerability is not a sign of weakness, it’s the most accurate measure of courage.
+Expressing emotions is a fundamental part of emotional well-being.

 When you talk about your feelings, you:

-Acknowledge and validate your emotions rather than suppressing them, which can make them worse.
+• Acknowledge and validate your emotions rather than suppressing them, which often only makes the anxiety grow.

-Feel a sense of relief—sometimes, just saying things out loud can make them feel less overwhelming.
+• Feel a sense of relief, because sometimes, just saying things out loud can make them feel less overwhelming.

 Ways to Cultivate Social Support

-Reach out to a trusted friend or family member – Even a simple text or phone call can be a step toward connection.
+• Reach out to a trusted friend or family member: Even a simple text or phone call can be a brave step toward connection.

-Consider therapy – A trained professional can offer a safe, judgment-free space to explore your feelings.
+• Consider therapy: A trained professional can offer a safe, judgment-free space to explore your feelings and find your way back to yourself.

-Engage in activities that encourage connection – Volunteering, joining a hobby group, or attending faith-based gatherings can help build meaningful relationships.
+• Engaging in activities that encourage connection: Volunteering, joining a hobby group, or attending faith-based gatherings can help build meaningful relationships.

 You Are Not Alone